ValOnCloud404/ValOnCloud404/README.md

 ## ✨ Welcome To My Page

 <p align="center">
-  💜 Cute.
-Cloudy.
-Technical.
-Dreamy. <br/>
+  💜 I keep my **head in the clouds** ☁️ and my **hands on the keyboard** ⌨️. <br/>
-  ☁️ A purple little world built around PowerShell, Active Directory, Azure, and identity. ☁️
+  ☁️ A purple little world built around PowerShell, Active Directory, Azure, and Identity. ☁️
 </p>

 ---